 The big blue Diamond appeared a little out of trim, so I took it down and shifted the knot on the upper bridle loop by a cm or so (1/2 inch) to the right.

 The initial rate of climb seemed a little lethargic too, so I moved the other bridle knot towards the nose a little.
 This would also help prevent the kite from getting over-powered during gusts.
 It is a light-wind design after all.

-With the kite holding height at around 100 feet on 150 feet of line, it was a chance to take some photos and video.
+With the kite holding height at around 100 feet on 150 feet of line, it was a chance to take some photos.
 Pity about the overall light levels - but what lighting there was, was from almost directly behind the thin plastic sail.
-Which worked out OK!
+Which worked out OK.